ShipyardSuite/dashboard/README.md

-# microservice-template
+# dashboard
-Microservice Template for Shipyard GCDN
+Microservice for Project Dashboard of Shipyard GCDN

 ---